 For California residents, CBD oil just became much safer to use: A law that went into effect July 1, 2018 requires marijuana products sold in California to undergo extensive testing with new safety regulations for companies.

 Keep in mind that every state has different regulations and CBD oil is still not legal for recreational use in all states.
 It’s legal in 29 states for medical use as of this writing.
+As of this writing, it is legal in 33 states but always check with your specific state as these are in flux from year to year.

 Final thoughts on CBD.